jdede/inet-showcases/docs/wireless/crosstalk/index.md

 5GHz: 20MHz or 40MHz channel bandwidth, many non-overlapping channels.
 -->

-The 2.4 GHz Wifi range in 802.11g, for example, can use a limited number of channels (13 in the EU.)
+The 2.4 GHz frequency range in 802.11g, for example, can use a limited number of channels (13 in the EU.)
 The bandwidth of transmissions in 802.11g is 20MHz, and channels are spaced 5MHz apart.
 Thus adjacent channels overlap, and they can suffer from crosstalk effects.
 There can be a few independent channels, where there is no cross-channel interference, e.g. channels 1, 6, and 11.
 Because the low number of channels, the 2.4 GHz wifi range can be overcrowded.